Skip to main content

 If you want to install, replace or relocate any appliance that contains fire (new or second-hand), you will need a building consent.

-If you don't have a building consent, you may have problems with your insurance in case of fire.
+If you do not have a building consent, you may have problems with your insurance if there is a fire in your building.

 You do not need resource consent to install solid fuel heating.